tiferrei/PEDASI/docs/source/guide_developer.rst

  - Contact the PEDASI Central Administrator to register the data sources
  - Contact the PEDASI Central Administrator to request Data Provider privileges for your account

+For simplicity, this guide assumes that the data source is being added with a public level of access (i.e. at the DATA level), so that the application will not need to have its access level approved via a request.

 If you now have these privileges and wish to add the data sources yourself, follow the *Adding a Data Source* section in the :doc:`Data and Application Provider Guide<guide_provider>` (which also contains details for adding the IoTUK Nation Data as a data source).

+Once these data source(s) have been registered, note the API query URL for each of them that you intend to use in your application.
+For each data source, this can be obtained by visiting the *Detail* page for a data source from the data sources list, which you can find via the *Data Sources* link in the PEDASI top navigation bar.

 Obtaining an Application API Key